AgustinCB/blogposts/conferences/rust_meetup/20190129/script.md

 # Forth slide

 Some of you may already know why this won't work.
 For those who don't: The borrow checker will complain that I am using here a variable whose ownership I gave up here.
 It's fair.
 When I saw this, I noded, I went to The Book and came back with this solution after skiming one chapter.

+# Fifth slide

+Again, some of you may already know what's wrong with this.
+Basically, I read about the `Rc` datastructure, about how it shared information and thought it was the solution.
+I also though, "well, surely `Rc` also works as `Box` when you pass it a `trait`, right?"
+Well...